Ultimate Casselton Real Estate Investing Guide for 2026

 Wholesaling

-Wholesaling is a real estate investment plan that involves locating homes that are interesting to real estate investors and signing a purchase contract.
-A real estate investor then ”purchases” the sale and purchase agreement from you.
-The seller sells the property to the investor instead of the wholesaler.
-The wholesaler doesn’t sell the residential property itself — they just sell the rights to buy it.
+Wholesaling is a real estate investment plan that requires scouting out properties that are appealing to real estate investors and signing a purchase contract.
+However you do not close on it: after you have the property under contract, you allow someone else to become the buyer for a price.
+The seller sells the property under contract to the investor not the real estate wholesaler.
+The wholesaler doesn't sell the residential property itself — they just sell the purchase agreement.

 Factors to Consider